Technologx/Blaze-Player/README.md

 # Blaze-Player
-- A Simple designed to be light weight and simple!
+- A Android music player to be light weight and simple!

 ##I am seeking people to help make this music player better